SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 /bobZone/home/di4r-user1#aliceZone:
 ```

-Note that when you are accessing your remote home you have to state at which iRODS zone you are authenticated.
+Note that when you are accessing your remote home you have to state at which
+iRODS zone you are authenticated.
 This is indicated with the *#aliceZone*.

-We can put data directly from our linux account in the remote home:
+We can put data directly from your UI Linux account in the remote home:

 ```
 iput -K aliceInWonderland-DE.txt.utf-8 /bobZone/home/di4r-user1#aliceZone